-A displaced person who purchases a replacement dwelling and qualifies as a 90-day tenant or 90 day homeowner-occupant, may receive a down payment in the amount the person would have received as rental assistance under Sec.
+A displaced person who purchases a replacement dwelling and qualifies as a 90-day tenant or 90-day homeowner-occupant, may receive a down payment in the amount they would have received as rental assistance under Sec.
 7.9.2.
-If the computed down payment is less than \$7,200 (for 90 day occupant), the Regional ROW Chief may increase the down payment amount to an amount not exceed \$7,200.
+If the computed down payment is less than \$7,200 (for 90-day occupant), the Regional ROW Chief may increase the down payment amount to as much as \$7,200.
 The increase is applied in a uniform and consistent manner to all displaced persons in like circumstances.
+(See also, Sec.
+7.10 Replacement Housing of Last Resort.)